-And so the situation will no doubt continue for the foreseeable future, but as has already been said the critical issue is not the ownership of the land but the ownership of the economic rent.
+And so the situation will no doubt continue for the foreseeable future, but, as has been said, the critical issue is not the ownership of the land but the ownership of the economic rent.

 In a stable society people require security, security for their legitimate property and also for the continuing use of the land they occupy; the security of tenure.
 Security of tenure can always be provided through a leasehold system which sets out the terms and conditions of occupation, and where the freeholder is the government.
 Such a system has operated successfully for many years in Hong Kong, where one of the conditions for leaseholders is the surrender of an annual ground rent (a quasi LVT) to the government.
 However imperfect, it works well for Hong Kong and enables other taxes to be kept low.
 The system is described very well in Andrew Purves’ book ‘ No Debt, High Growth, Low Tax’ (19).
-A similar system operates in Singapore, and whatever deficiencies there may be with civil freedoms and wealth distribution Hong Kong and Singapore are recognised as highly successful and prosperous city states.
-It is worth noting that Hong Kong and Singapore came first and second in the World Economic Freedom Index in 2019.
-They are both countries which show how even a modified form of LVT is effective in raising revenue.
-(20) Various partial forms of LVT are practised beneficially in many countries including Denmark, Estonia, Hong Kong, Singapore, Taiwan, Australia and the USA.
+A similar system operates in Singapore, and whatever deficiencies there may be with civil freedoms and wealth distribution, Hong Kong and Singapore are recognised as highly successful and prosperous city states; they came first and second respectively in the World Economic Freedom Index in 2019.
+(20) They are both countries which show how even a modified form of LVT is effective in raising revenue.
+Various partial forms of LVT are practised beneficially in many other countries including Denmark, Estonia, Taiwan, Australia and the USA.
 In these countries it makes little difference whether the land is owned privately or by the government.
 As long as the land rent is collected by the government, the system can work effectively.

 (1) Mark Braund, The Possibility of Progress, Shepheard Walwyn Ltd., 2005, p.222